 Why I recommend it: While few people in the world choose to travel in the extreme manner that McCandless did, the protagonist’s desire to escape conventional life and live a life on the road is something that will surely resonate with many travelers around the world.

 His interactions with fellow humans, spontaneity on the road, and desire to live among nature and without material possessions makes this a great read for people looking for inspiration and courage to begin their own adventure.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Michael Rozenblit | Books Like This One